vuejs/v2.vuejs.org/src/v2/guide/list.md

 </div>
 ```

-It is recommended to provide a `key` attribute with `v-for` whenever possible, unless the iterated DOM content is simple, or you are intentionally relying on the default behavior for performance gains.
+It is recommended to provide a `key` attribute with `v-for` whenever possible (unless the iterated DOM content is simple, or you are intentionally relying on the default behavior for performance gains).

 Since it's a generic mechanism for Vue to identify nodes, the `key` also has other uses that are not specifically tied to `v-for`, as we will see later in the guide.